ivanseed/google-foobar-help/challenges/doomsday_fuel/doomsday_fuel.md

 ![Calc One](./assets/calc1.png "Calc One")

+(Remember to get F we need to inverse the result of I-Q)

 Finally `FR` =

 ![Calc Two](./assets/calc2.png "Calc Two")

-You can see in the first row of `FR` we find the probabilities of reaching terminal states in the order we rearranged earlier.
+You can see in the first row of `FR` we find the probabilities of reaching terminal states which nicely matches the order of the matrix we made, which the terminal states are at the top.
 You can then find your own way to find the common denominator and return the array `[0, 3, 2, 9, 14]`.
-You can verify you have done this correctly easily as the first row will always equal 1.
+You can verify you have done this correctly easily as the first row will always equal to 1.

 ### Summary